-Remuneration element Purpose and link to strategy Description and operation Long-term incentives (LTI) To drive and reward the long- term sustainable growth of Elisa, to align the interests of the Managing Director with shareholders and to ensure the commitment and retention of key employees.
-Long-term incentive schemes normally consist of performance- based remuneration share-plans subject to the decision of the Board of Directors.
-Under special circumstances, commitment- enhancing share-based programmes may be used.
-Vesting of performance-based LTIs shall be subject to achievement of predetermined performance criteria.
-As a general rule the Board of Directors defines the performance criteria, weightings and targets at the beginning of the performance period or some parts annually to ensure that they support Elisa's business priorities, and they may include financial, share price-related, operational and non- financial metrics, such as strategic, customer satisfaction and environmental, social and governance metrics.
+Remuneration element Purpose and link to strategy Description and operation Long-term incentives (LTI) To drive and reward the long-term sustainable growth of Elisa, to align the interests of the CEO with shareholders, and to ensure the commitment and retention of key employees.
+Long-term incentive schemes normally consist of performance-based remuneration share plans subject to a decision of the Board of Directors.
+Under special circumstances, commitment-enhancing share-based programmes may be used.
+Vesting of performance-based LTIs is subject to the achievement of predetermined performance criteria.
+As a general rule, the Board of Directors defines the performance criteria, weightings and targets at the beginning of the performance period (or annually for some components) to ensure that they support Elisa's business priorities, and they may include financial, share price-related, operational and non-financial metrics, such as strategic, customer satisfaction and environmental, social and governance metrics.
 Performance metrics relating to individual performance may also be introduced.
-The performance criteria shall be set in light of Elisa's long-term business plan and priorities.
+The performance criteria are set in light of Elisa's long-term business plan and priorities.
 Although performance measures and weightings may change from year to year reflecting the business priorities, a significant portion of the LTI award in any given year will be based on financial and share price-related performance metrics.
-The performance and/or vesting period under the performance based plan shall be no less than three years.
-However, the Board of Directors may, on occasion and under special grounds define a minimum of a one-year earning period.
-Following the end of the performance and determine the extent to which each of the targets have been achieved to determine the final payout level.
-In commitment-enhancing, share-based remuneration schemes the continuation of the service contract may be the sole earning criterion for the remuneration scheme.
-The vesting period under commitment-enhancing, share-based remuneration plans shall be no less than 12 months.
-The earning opportunity shall be set at a market-competitive level.
+The performance and/or vesting period under the performance-based plan is no less than three years.
+Following the end of the performance period, the Board of Directors reviews the performance and determines the extent to which each of the targets have been achieved to determine the final payout level.
+The maximum LTI opportunity can be up to 350% of the fixed salary at grant.
 Other benefits and programmes To provide a competitive level of benefits in relation to the market and to support recruitment and retention Benefits will be provided in line with appropriate levels indicated by local market practice in the country of employment and may vary annually.
 Benefits may include a company car and phone as well as additional insurance, such as health, life, disability, travel and accident insurance.
-Additional benefits and allowances may be offered in certain circumstances, such as in case of relocation or international assignment, in line with Elisa's relevant policy.
-The Managing Director is eligible to participate in programmes that may be offered to other Elisa employees at any given point such as share savings programmes, project and recognition awards, insurance benefits, seniority or birthday remembrance.
+Additional benefits and allowances may be offered in certain circumstances, such as in the case of relocation or international assignment, in line with Elisa's relevant policy.
+The CEO is eligible to participate in programmes that may be offered to other Elisa employees at any given point, such as share savings programmes; project, retention and recognition awards payable either in cash or shares; as well as insurance benefits.